System of Systems Safety Assessment

 Risk mitigation involves developing and implementing safety measures (safety barriers) to reduce the likelihood and severity of the identified risks.
 This includes implementing redundant systems, backup power sources, and emergency response procedures, as well as providing appropriate training and support for air traffic controllers and other personnel.
 Ongoing monitoring and evaluation involve continually monitoring the aerospace system for potential hazards and risks and evaluating the effectiveness of the implemented safety measures.
 This includes conducting regular safety audits and assessments, collecting and analyzing data on incidents and accidents, and making necessary adjustments to the safety measures as needed.

-Overall, the safety assessment process for the aerospace SoS is critical to ensuring the safe and reliable operation of the aerospace system.
+The safety assessment process for the aerospace SoS is critical to ensuring the safe and reliable operation of the aerospace system.
 It helps to identify potential hazards and risks, develop appropriate safety measures, and continually monitor and evaluate the effectiveness of those measures.

 Automotive System of Systems (SoS) Safety Assessment